pgrabarczyk/cookie-clicker-player-js/README.md

 - checkExtras() - checking is golen cookie or other extra is visible, if so then activate it
 - play() - use all functions to autoplay

-All you need is just paste javascript code into browser console.
+First paste bigint lib https://raw.githubusercontent.com/silentmatt/javascript-biginteger/master/biginteger.js Then paste javascript code into browser console.